dwtcourses/dq-oag-sftp-python/README.md

 ## RDS PostgreSQL connectivity

 The RDS instance is stand alone and not part of the POD or this deployment.
-This **README.md** assumes the instance has been configured prior to deployment of the POD and include:
+This **README.md** assumes the instance has been configured prior to deployment of the POD and includes:

 - Database
 - Table